- Join The Movement

 Global Builders - Trip Information

-The open teams are led by experienced, volunteer team leaders.
-The leader(s) invites and chooses participants through our web site and their own networks, which means that many open team members meet each other for the first time on the trip!
+Individuals and families are invited to join open teams led by our experienced, volunteer team leaders.
+The leader(s) invites and chooses participants through our web site and their own networks, which means the volunteers come from far and wide to meet each other for the first time on the trip!
+You'll meet some amazing people.

 What will I do?